saadfarooq-alt/GRT-Route/README.md

 # GRT Stop Request App

-A web app concept that lets passengers on Grand River Transit (GRT) buses digitally request a stop an alternative to the physical button when it's broken or unavailable and just for ease.
+A web app concept that lets passengers on Grand River Transit (GRT) buses digitally request a stop an alternative to the physical button when it's broken or unavailable and just for ease for people during rush hours or for people planning trips.

 ---